epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

 interact with.
 This property enables the debugger to load the debug info for these additional contracts to enable stepping across contract boundaries.

-Note, unlike the contract specified in `program`, the EpicChain Debugger does NOT ensure the latest version of the `stored-contracts` are deployed to the stub debug chain.
+Note, unlike the contract specified in `program`, the EpicChain Graphical Wizard does NOT ensure the latest version of the `stored-contracts` are deployed to the stub debug chain.
 This property is only useful in conjunction with the `checkpoint` property, assuming the contracts listed in `stored-contracts` were deployed before the checkpoint was created.